christopherdent/VolunteerManager/notes.md

 Following:
 Look at pages for HTML consistency.
 Add DIVs where needed and go to town with CSS.
 Last steps:  OMNIAUTH.

+4/6 Next Sprint:
+-Reincorporate "Add to Group" feature from Volunteer Page.
+-TRY to stop adding a statement of expertise from associating with a group if they are already on that group (right now patched with .uniq)
+-Build ADMIN Scope Methd feature (see namespaced routes lab - CRUD should be admin only) -CSS
+-Omniauth

+Aspirational:
+-CV attribute for volunteers
+-Search Box
+-JS function to show only the groups the volunteer is on on the new statement of expertise page (this would change a lot of things)